DataDog/integrations-core/teleport/README.md

 # Agent Check: Teleport

 <div class="alert alert-warning">
-Please note, this integration is in public beta and should be enabled on production workloads with caution.
+This integration is in public beta and should be enabled on production workloads with caution.
 </div>

 ## Overview